Namrajp/cli-fundamentals/sed.md

+# Sed command
-#Sed command is used to edit text files, according to `info sed` page,'sed' is a stream editor.
+Sed  is used to edit text files, according to `info sed` page,'sed' is a stream editor.
 A stream editor is used to perform basic text

 The following commands are
 equivalent:

-    ```bash
+    ```
      sed 's/hello/world/' input.txt > output.txt
      sed 's/hello/world/' < input.txt > output.txt
      cat input.txt | sed 's/hello/world/' - > output.txt